francis2/api/csharp/services-api/docs/ConfigurationApi.md

-Returns all entities of Property type
+Retrieves all entities of Property type

 ### Example
 ```csharp